0-Tikaro/simulation-protocol/README.md

 Made for **Minecraft 1.10** |
 Released on **29 April 2017** |

 _An old chapel stands alone, looking over the distant sea.
 It is said that long ago, the secret of fabled golden oaks was kept there.
-Perhaps it is what you seek?_
+Is this what you've been looking for, by chance?_

-This map was a small experiment with some of the concepts later used in Entropy, mainly the custom resource pack integration.
-It is not a coincidence that this map is set in the same universe as SP03 and expands one of its lore subjects - the "fabled golden oaks".
+This was an experimental map, with some of its good parts later used in Entropy, mainly the custom resource pack integration.
+It is not a coincidence that Ligebied is set in the same universe as SP03 and expands one of its lore subjects - the "fabled golden oaks".

 [Download][link_ligebied]